HangfireIO/Hangfire/docs/tutorials/highlight.rst

 Overview
 ---------

 Let's start with a simple example.
-Consider you are building a code snippet gallery web application like `GitHub Gists
-<http://gist.github.com>`_ and want to implement the syntax highlighting feature.
+Consider you are building a code snippet gallery web application like `GitHub Gists <http://gist.github.com>`_, and want to implement the syntax highlighting feature.
 To improve user experience, you are also want it to work even if a user disabled JavaScript in her browser.

 To support this scenario and to reduce the project development time, you choosed to use a web service for syntax highlighting, such as http://pygments.appspot.com or http://www.hilite.me.

 .. note::

-   Although there are some syntax highlighter libraries for .NET, we are using web services just to show some pitfalls regarding to their use in applications.
-You can substitute this example with real-world scenario, like using the http://postageapp.com service.
+   Although this feature can be implemented without web services (using different syntax highlighter libraries for .NET), we are using them just to show some pitfalls regarding to their usage in web applications.

+   You can substitute this example with real-world scenario, like using external SMTP server, another services or even long-running CPU-intensive task.

 Setting up the project
 -----------------------

 .. tip::

    This section contains steps to prepare the project.
-However, if you are not want to do the boring stuff, you can clone the repo and go straight to the `Hiliting the code!` section.
+However, if you don't want to do the boring stuff or if you have problems with project set-up, you can clone the `tutorial repository <https://github.com/odinserj/HangFire.Highlighter/tree/before>`_ (its ``before``  branch) and go straight to :ref:`the-problem` section.

+Prerequisites
+^^^^^^^^^^^^^^

+The tutorial uses **Visual Studio 2012** with `Web Tools 2013 for Visual Studio 2012 <http://www.asp.net/visual-studio/overview/2012/aspnet-and-web-tools-20131-for-visual-studio-2012>`_ installed, but it can be built either with Visual Studio 2013.

+The project uses **.NET 4.5** and **SQL Server 2008 Express** or later database.

 Creating a project
 ^^^^^^^^^^^^^^^^^^^

-Let's create an empty ASP.NET MVC 5 application and try to build an awesome app called ``HangFire.Highlighter``:
+Let's start from scratch.
+Create an *ASP.NET MVC 5 Empty Project* and name this awesome web application ``HangFire.Highlighter`` (you can name it as you want, but prepare to change namespaces).

+I've included some screenshots to make the project set-up not so boring:

 .. image:: highlighter/newproj.png

-Then, scaffold an **MVC 5 Controller - Empty** controller and call it ``HomeController``:
+Then, we need a controller to handle web requests.
+So scaffold an **MVC 5 Controller - Empty** controller and call it ``HomeController``:

 .. image:: highlighter/addcontrollername.png

-Our controller looks like:
+Our controller contains now only ``Index`` action and looks like:

 .. code-block:: c#